 In 1897, French physiologist Rene Quinton established what he called the "Law of Marine Constancy": that the body's internal cellular environment must closely mirror the mineral composition of seawater for cells to function at full capacity.
 Quinton's clinical work — using diluted seawater to restore critically ill patients — produced results that contemporary researchers are only now beginning to revisit.

-OWGER's third pillar applies this insight directly: restoring the cellular mineral balance of people whose bodies have been subjected to chronic stress, poor nutrition, and environmental degradation.
+OWG's third pillar applies this insight directly: restoring the cellular mineral balance of people whose bodies have been subjected to chronic stress, poor nutrition, and environmental degradation.

 Quinton's Observation